ILLGrenoble/cameo/mkdocs/docs/implementation.md

 ![Application States](images/Application-states.png)

-Around the *Running* state, there are the transitional states *Starting*, *Stopping*, *Killing*, *Processing Error* and the terminal states *Success*, *Stopped*, *Killed*, *Error*.
+Around the *Running* state, there are the transitional states *Starting*, *Stopping*, *Killing*, *Processing Failure* and the terminal states *Success*, *Stopped*, *Killed*, *Failure*.
 Once the process of the application is launched, the application has the *Starting* state.
 It becomes *Running* when:

 * It remains alive for a certain time, defined as an attribute of the application or,
 * The application itself changes its state to *Running*.

 When a client requests the stop of the application, it immediately becomes *Stopping* until it terminates.
 At that moment, its state becomes *Stopped*.
-Notice that after the crash of an application (segmentation fault in C++ or exception in Java), its state becomes *Error*.
+Notice that after the crash of an application (segmentation fault in C++ or exception in Java), its state becomes *Failure*.
 The state changes are all sent to the clients of the application.

 The messages that are passed between applications can be of any type.
 CAMEO provides binary messages as well as string messages so that the programmer can choose the encoding that can be Protocol Buffers or JSON.
 Theses messages can be used in the different communication contexts:

 * publisher/subscriber
 * request/response
 * return value